linamer106/linamer106/README.md

 # Hi, I'm Lina Amer 👋
 **Software Engineering Student at the University of Auckland | Passionate about Software Design, Software Architecture, Testing and AI**

 Penultimate-year Software Engineering student who thrives on understanding the "how" and "why" behind systems — from full-stack web applications to operating-system internals.
 Experienced across backend frameworks, systems programming, and applied AI, with industry exposure spanning enterprise software migration, network security, and AI-driven data systems.
-With a growing interest in how AI can extend into space exploration and beyond.
+Has a growing interest in how AI can extend into space exploration and beyond.

 A fast, self-directed learner who believes the best results come from shared ideas and teamwork - actively seeks out hackathons, tech communities, and personal projects to keep growing.